NathanWooddell2/447-GroupE/README.md

 The first player always goes first and choses a spot and if you go over to the other player's tab you can see that the tile chosen shows up on his board and same\
 goes for the next turn.

-CURRENT ERRORS / PROBLEMS:
-There's a problem with the game loop that I don't know how to fix.
-After the first shot by player 1 and the secodn shot by player 2, the game won't allow any more shots to be fired by either, I don't understand why this is.

-The attacks on the enemy ships, while they are detected on the enemy's side, they are never detected on the user who fired side since when you take a look the enemy's side of the board none of their ships are placed on your side.
-This is most likely due to a single line of code or something small as before I fixed an aspect of this multiplayer system the other user's ships were being placed on your side, indicating that the overall system of the enemy placement in multiplayer is most likely correct.

-Let me know if you have any questions about the code